how to recognize them and when to worry - breaking latest news - Breaking Latest News

 What are the treatments

-Treatments provide the use of antiarrhythmic drugs, to be chosen according to the type of rhythm alterations; however the options are not many and it may happen, if there is not a satisfactory answer, to have to undergo an ablation procedure.
-In practice, it is a matter of hitting the point where the heart tissue goes crazy with methods that eliminate the offending cells: possible procedures use, for example, radiofrequencies for hot ablation, or technologies that use cold, such as the cryoballoonor again electroporation, with which a high voltage electric field is created on the membrane of the cardiac cells to be silenced, to form pores which cause the leakage of electrolytes and therefore cell death.
-For ablation is still experienced as a more dangerous heart operationor for example coronary angioplasty, notes Augello.
+Treatments provide the use of antiarrhythmic drugs, to be chosen according to the type of rhythm alterations; however the options are not many and it may happen, if there is not a satisfactory answer, that you have to undergo an ablation procedure.
+In practice, it is a question of hitting the point where the cardiac tissue “goes crazy” with methods that eliminate the offending cells: possible procedures use, for example, radiofrequencies for hot ablation, or technologies that use cold, such as the cryoballoonor again electroporation, with which a high voltage electric field is created on the membrane of the heart cells to be “silenced”, to form pores which cause the leakage of electrolytes and therefore cell death.
+However “ablation is still experienced as a more dangerous cardiac operationor for example coronary angioplasty», observes Augello.

-non cos: with the new methods and systems that map the area on which to intervene, a safe and minimally invasive procedure that can be performed by accessing the femoral vein in two points and can last even just an hour, thanks for example to the possibility of delivering a higher heat for shorter times.
-Very low complication rate.
+«It is not so: with the new methods and systems that map the area on which to intervene, it is a safe and minimally invasive procedure that can be performed by accessing the femoral vein in two points and can last even just an hour, thanks for example to the possibility of delivering higher heat for shorter times.
+The complication rate is very low».
 In some cases, however, it is not even necessary to enter the heart to intervene: when the arrhythmic short circuit arises in peripheral areas, it is enough to “lean” on the heart from the outside: thanks to ever more precise electro-anatomical maps, which, through intracardiac ultrasound or magnetic resonance, reconstruct a panorama of the real heart and in the smallest details.
 Thus, each patient can be a candidate for the most suitable, effective and safe procedure.

 Some arrhythmias are more frequent, for example certain forms of tachycardia or long QT syndrome, in which each beat takes longer than it should to finish.
-It may be due to estrogen: the female hormone, according to a recent Swedish study published in Science Advances, affect ion channels which are found on the membrane of cardiac cells and which are responsible for the passage of electric currents which initiate and then propagate the beats; some genetic mutations connected to familial forms of arrhythmia are also associated with a greater sensitivity to estrogens, however they are also facilitated by other unisex factors, such as pollution: a study conducted in Padua has shown that dangerous ventricular arrhythmias increase when smog increasesSo much so that the authors suggest that people most at risk, for example those with an implantable defibrillator, check pollution levels before going out and use air purifiers at home.
+It may be due to estrogen: the female hormone, according to a recent Swedish study published in Science Advances, affect ion channels which are found on the membrane of cardiac cells and which are responsible for the passage of electric currents which initiate and then propagate the beats; some genetic mutations connected to familial forms of arrhythmia are also associated with a greater sensitivity to estrogens, however they are also facilitated by other “unisex” factors, such as pollution: a study conducted in Padua demonstrated that dangerous ventricular arrhythmias increase when smog is greaterso much so that the authors suggest people most at risk, for example those with an implantable defibrillator, to check pollution levels before going out and to use air purifiers at home.

 Where, however, it would be good not to smoke, not even electronic cigarettes: a research on Nature Communications showed that in animals some e-cig liquids, for example propylene glycol or menthol flavors, modify the electrical conduction in the heart and alter the rhythm, increasing the likelihood of ventricular arrhythmias.